-In short, we believe documents belong in the Documents folder, temporary projects or routine items you’re absolutely certain you won’t accidentally “clean up” can go on the Desktop, volumes formatted for anything besides APFS or Mac OS Extended may cause great pain so reformat your thumb drives or external drives, Time Machine + cloud backup is the bee’s knees, and iCloud Drive has a gotcha you need to consider every time you turn it off.
+In short, we believe documents belong in the Documents folder, temporary projects or routine items you’re absolutely certain you won’t accidentally “clean up” can go on the Desktop, volumes formatted for anything besides APFS or Mac OS Extended may cause great pain so reformat your thumb drives or external drives, your best bet is to keep your documents on local storage, Time Machine + cloud backup is the bee’s knees, and iCloud Drive has a gotcha you need to consider every time you turn it off.
 Read on for some color!

 Documents belong in Documents?
 Really?
 Really.

 We strongly recommend you save your documents in your Documents folder.
 It’s out of the way enough to protect your files from cleanup “accidents” and a breeze to get to when you know how.
 From the Finder, go to the Go menu at the top of your screen, above all open windows, and click the Documents menu item.
 Or look to the sidebar on the left of an open Finder window, where you’ll usually see a Documents item you can click.
 Or, our favorite, use the Documents keyboard shortcut: Command (⌘) – Shift – O (the letter).